Gioant/Gioant/README.md

 ## Software Developer

 Just completed my program at Herzing for Programmer Analyst.
-I Really enjoyed Frontend Development and have been trying to learn more javascript and it's frameworks.
-Also, I believe in the near future i will focus more or specialize in mobile development (iOS)
+I Really enjoy Frontend Development and have been trying to learn more javascript and it's frameworks.
+Also, I believe in the near future i will specialize in mobile development (iOS)

 - 🌍  I'm based in Montreal, Canada
 - ✉️  You can contact me at [gioant0629@gmail.com](mailto:gioant0629@gmail.com)